Language and Orientation Tutoring

 focus primarily on building oral communication skills.

-graduate student life can be hectic, so please only sign up for the program if
+student life can be hectic, so please only sign up for the program if your

-your schedule will allow you to take full advantage your meetings.
-Since Winter
+schedule will allow you to take full advantage your meetings.
+Since

-Quarter lasts for only 10 weeks (January 5th - March 13th), we ask that
+Spring Quarter lasts for only 10 weeks (March

 Below are the links